tarunsachdeva/blog/_posts/2019-01-18-productivity-stack.markdown

 ---
 layout: post
-title:  "The Productivity Stack"
+title:  "Productivity Stack: Weekly Planning"
 date:   2019-01-18 12:00:00 -0500
 categories: productivity
 draft: true
 ---

-My **productivity stack** is a set of frameworks and tools used to get things done.
-I hope you might find it helpful.
+This is a new series of posts about my **productivity stack** - the set of frameworks and tools I use to get things done.
+The framework is grouped into three large categories - planning, execution, and

+This post is about the practice of weekly planning - one of

 Planning is the process of looking ahead.